 Do not eat anything after midnight the night before surgery, unless instructed by your physician/nurse.

 Do not drink anything after midnight including water.
 Do not chew gum or eat candy.
 These actions reduce the likelihood of vomiting or breathing in stomach contents during surgery.

 If you feel ill or have a fever, call your physician prior to surgery.
 It may be necessary to postpone your surgery to avoid complications.

 Do not smoke after midnight the night before your surgery.

 Children may have different needs.
 Please discuss with your physician and/or the child life specialist.

 Pre-Admission Registration and Testing

-SIU Division of Orthopaedic Surgery surgeons perform surgery in both an in-patient and out-patient setting, depending on the procedure and use the facilities of both St. John’s Hospital and Memorial Medical Center in Springfield, Illinois.
+SIU Division of Orthopedic Surgery surgeons perform surgery in both an in-patient and out-patient setting depending on the procedure, and use the facilities of both St. John’s Hospital and Memorial Medical Center in Springfield, Illinois.
 Your insurance may dictate which hospital you must attend.
 We work closely with both hospital staffs to provide the best patient experience possible.
 If surgery is required, you will probably receive communication from the hospital prior to your procedure scheduling tests and seeking other information they may need prior to the actual day of the surgery.
 Please follow up with them in a prompt manner or your surgery may be delayed.